 In 2015 we purchased the latest in house pathology machines, meaning we can achieve a high level of diagnostic accuracy and a quicker diagnosis for your pets.
-Obviously important prior to anaesthetic and with sick medical cases, we are all very excited about the machines as it means we can have faster answers, resulting in a quicker and safer outcome for your pet.
-This machine means we can increase the in house pathology we can offer to your animals, as it gives us a wider range of tests we can run.
+These in house machines are obviously important prior to anaesthetic and with sick medical cases.
+We are all very excited about the machines as it means we can have faster answers, resulting in a quicker and safer outcome for your pet.
+These machines mean we can increase the in house pathology we can offer to your animals, as it gives us a wider range of tests we can run.
 We also have a blood gas machine important for critically ill and tick cases.
+Our coagulation machine screens our patients for different clotting problems, helping us to avoid bleeding complications.
+This is especially important for snake bites and rat bait toxicity.
 A regularly serviced microscope is great for cytology and in house urine analysis.
 We perform multiple urinalysis per week and can offer in house UPC ratio, dipstick analysis and refractometry.
-The blood clot time testing machine is particular important for snake bites and rat bait toxicity.
 We also use external labs for multiple tests such as histopathology, which gives us the opportunity to discuss complex cases with the pathologists.

-We have a large imaging room with a brand new digital x-ray machine and anaesthetic machine.
-Meaning we can get great quality radiographs, helping to achieve an accurate diagnosis.
+We have a large imaging room with a brand new ultrasound, digital x-ray machine and anaesthetic machine.
+This means we can get great quality radiographs and sonograms, helping to achieve an accurate diagnosis.
 This high quality imaging processor also allows us to do both AVA and PENN certified radiographs for scoring.
-We pride ourselves on getting an accurate diagnosis for you pet, and with our new digital imaging machine we also have the ability to send your pets radiographs to a specialist for a second opinion.
+We pride ourselves on getting an accurate diagnosis for you pet, and with our new digital imaging machines we also have the ability to send your pets sonograms and radiographs to a specialist for a second opinion.

 Once your pet is over 7 years old they are considered a senior.
 It is important to remember that pets age much faster than us and it is this reason that we advise regular health checks because health issues brought on by age can come around quickly.
 To help encourage clients to bring their pets in for more frequent visits we offer FREE senior health checks in senior patients that have been vaccinated at the clinic in the last year.
 This includes free urine analysis, consult with a vet to address any concerns, a hydro bath and nail clip.
+We also supply a Hills 20% Voucher for use in our clinic off of purchases of any Hills veterinary food.
 We also have vets at the clinic who have a keen interest in geriatric medicine and making sure our senior animals are as comfortable and well as possible for their age.
-Frequent blood tests are also important in senior animals and we offer a discount rate for screening profiles in our senior patients.
+Frequent blood tests are also important in senior animals, which we can perform both in house and at our external lab.

 At Brookfield Vet surgery we have a team of talented and dedicated vets with fantastic medical equipment.
 We have in house pathology, blood gas, blood clotting, SpO2 monitors, blood transfusions and imaging such as ultrasound and xray.
 We work hard at solving medical cases at our hospital to get the best outcome for your pets.
 In very complex medical cases we will consult with specialist medical veterinarians and refer to specialist centres if required.